 - The Morpheus Defence system for its own protection.

 - India has bought five regiments/units or 40 launchers (each regiment/ unit will have two batteries with four launchers each), and about 1,000 missiles.
-70% of purchased missiles are of very long range (400 km) and long range (350 km) category and the rest have lower ranges of 300km and 250km.
-The S-400 surveillance radar with the range of 600 km and 360 degree coverage can track 70 targets.
+The S-400 surveillance radar with the range of 600 km and 360 degree coverage can track multiple targets.

 - Most importantly the S-400 is not an upgraded version of S-300 ADMS – this was offered to India in 1998 – as is commonly believed, but has an entirely different technology, radar capability and missiles.